Finding Supermassive Black Hole Binary Mergers in Pulsar Timing Array Data: Methodology

 After computing the GW strain polarizations, $h_+(t)$ and $h_\times(t)$ using the surrogate waveform model, the timing residuals are then calculated using the formalism in Equation~\eqref{eq:r_matrix}.
 It is demonstrated in Figure~\ref{fig:NR_waveforms}.
 Figure~\ref{fig:NR_waveforms:ht} shows the resulting strain waveform for various mode combinations: the dominant oscillatory modes without memory (in which the strain $h(t)$ decays to zero after the merger), the memory only $(2,0)$ mode, and the full waveform including both the IMR and memory contributions.
 The corresponding response in the timing residuals for an arbitrary pulsar located at a right ascension of $258.4564^{\circ}$ and a declination of $7.7937^{\circ}$ is shown in Figure~\ref{fig:NR_waveforms:res}.
 The SMBHB source is at a right ascension of $0^{\circ}$ and a declination of $0^{\circ}$.
 The observation spans from MJD 54000 to 59000, covering approximately 13 years, with the merger occurring at MJD 58000.
 Figure~\ref{fig:NR_waveforms:quad} shows the post-fit residuals obtained after the subtraction of the best-fit pulsar spin frequency and its first derivative.

 To construct the signal model for use in PTA analysis, we generate $h(t)$ over an extended duration of 30 years, which is larger than the observation spans of the analyzed data.
 This ensures that the full signal, including the pre-merger oscillations and memory buildup, is captured regardless of when the binary coalescence occurs relative to the observation window.
 Such extrapolation is particularly important when searching for SMBHBs whose merger might occur outside the current PTA timespan.
 The waveform is computed starting from a frequency determined by the total binary mass and chosen duration (30 years before merger).
 The resulting waveform is interpolated to match the sampling time of the PTA data.
 To get the timing residual, we integrate the strain using a cumulative trapezoidal integration of $h(t)$.
 Post-merger, the memory component is extended as a constant offset based on the final saturation value of $h(t)$, similar to the memory burst model.
 This allows the signal to smoothly continue after the merger epoch.
+The implementation of the waveform generation and timing residual projection routines used in this work is publicly available in~\cite{tomson_github_smbhb_memory}.